Macintosh001/EECS-3311-final-project/docs/log.md

 - Added some dependencies to the build.gradle file for javafx.
 Considering using javafx to handle the UI provided it has some advantage over java.swing
 ## Lucas
 - Added gradle dependency for database connection
-- Implemented some stabase fundamentals, which turned out to be for later iterations
+- Implemented some database fundamentals, which turned out to be for later iterations
 - Established connection method to database and wrote some code to initialize database

 # Monday, January 30th